gchiesa/s3vaultlib/docs/howto_nginx.rst

 .. code:: bash

-   s3vaultcli configset -b 'test-bucket-for-s3-vault' -p webserver -k role_webserver -s htpasswd -d htpasswd
+   s3vaultcli push -b 'test-bucket-for-s3-vault' -p webserver -k role_webserver -s htpasswd -d htpasswd

 **NOTE**\ *: if you don’t pass the kms_alias, the library will try to detect the role and use a KMS key with the same alias of the role name.